comtrya/comtrya/docs/src/group.md

 ## Support

 Not all systems are currently supported.
-The following is a list of group providers.
-If the system of your choice is not listed, feel free to either contribute support by opening a pull request or requesting that support be added in the [repository's](https://github.com/comtrya/comtrya) issue tracker.
+The following is a list of group providers:

 - FreeBSD
 - Linux
 - macOS

+If your OS of choice is not listed, feel free to either contribute support by opening a pull request or requesting that support be added in the [repository's](https://github.com/comtrya/comtrya) issue tracker.

 ## group.add

-Adds a group to the system
+Adds a group to the system.

 | Key        | Type   | Optional | Description          |
 |:-----------|:-------|:---------|:---------------------|